guyklainer/angular-lazy-load/README.md

     <script src="/public/js/example/main.js"></script>

-Set our root to the app namespace:

-    angular.lazyLoaderRoot = "example";

 In you main.js file:</br>

     var module = angular.module("example", [
         '/public/js/example/view1.js'
     ]);

+our app namespace will be the name of the main module:

+    'example' in the example

 This will create for us module with the name: